2025 Palm Springs fertility clinic bombing: Bombing

-On May 17, 2025 at 10:52 a.m.
-PDT, a 2010 silver Ford Fusion sedan exploded in the parking lot behind a fertility clinic building.
+At 10:52 a.m.
+PDT on May 17, 2025, a 2010 silver Ford Fusion sedan exploded in the parking lot behind a fertility clinic building.
 The bombing occurred outside the clinic's weekday business hours, and a doctor at the clinic reported that no staff members were harmed, nor were the clinic's essential medical operations.
 Videos posted online showed one of the clinic's buildings with a large hole in a wall and other damage to the structure.
 Nearby buildings were damaged and windows were shattered.
 A tripod and camera were found at the scene.
-One person near the vehicle was killed, and four others were injured.
-The deceased individual has been identified as the bomber, 25-year-old Guy Edward Bartkus.
-Video and witnesses reported seeing what looked like human remains on a road outside of the building.
+The perpetrator was killed, and four other people were injured.
+Witnesses and video footage showed what looked like human remains on a road outside the building.
 The blast was felt more than 1 mi away from the clinic.

 Later that day, assistant director of the Los Angeles FBI field office Akil Davis confirmed that the explosion was caused by a car bomb and was being considered an "intentional act of terrorism".
 Davis also stated that the FBI had a person of interest but were not searching for a person at that time.